Adelic point groups of elliptic curves: Universality of

 \section{Universality of $\mathcal E_n$}

-In order to finish the proof of Theorem \ref{thm:almostall}, it now suffices to show that for `almost all' (in the sense of the theorem) elliptic curves $E$ defined over a fixed number field~$K$, the extension $Z_{E/K}(\ell^k) \subset Z_{E/K}(\ell^{k+1})$ in the tower \eqref{eqn:elltower} of $\ell$-power division fields is strict for \emph{all} prime powers $\ell^k>1$.
-In order to see whether this condition is satisfied for a given elliptic curve $E$ over $K$, we look at its associated Galois representation
+In order to finish the proof of Theorem \ref{thm:almostall}, it suffices to show that for almost all $E$ defined over a fixed number field~$K$, the extension $Z_{E/K}(\ell^k) \subset Z_{E/K}(\ell^{k+1})$ in the tower \eqref{eqn:elltower} of $\ell$-power division fields is strict for all prime powers $\ell^k>1$.
+In order to see this for given $E/K$, we look at the Galois representation